Level A ($88,286 to $94,588) per annum plus an employer contribution of 9.5% superannuation will apply

 To be successful you will need:

-- Ability to communicate clearly and effectively in English
+- Excellent ability to communicate clearly and effectively in English and present to a diversity of audiences including the general public.

 Enjoy an outstanding career environment